Sexually Transmitted Diseases (STDs) - General Overview

 Evidence-based supplements with dosage guidance and cautions

 Zinc is essential for immune cell development and function, and deficiency is linked to increased susceptibility to infections.
-Evidence is moderate for supporting immune health.
-Typical dose is 15-30mg daily; excessive intake above 40mg can cause nausea and copper deficiency.
+Evidence is strong for immune support at 15-30 mg daily.
+High doses above 40 mg can cause copper deficiency and nausea.

-Probiotics help restore healthy vaginal and gut microbiome, especially important during and after antibiotic treatment for bacterial STDs.
-Evidence is moderate for preventing antibiotic-associated complications.
-Look for multi-strain formulas with 10-50 billion CFU; generally safe but use caution in immunocompromised individuals.
+Probiotics help restore vaginal and gut microbiome balance, especially important after antibiotic treatment for bacterial STDs.
+Evidence is moderate to strong for preventing secondary yeast infections.
+Look for products with at least 10 billion CFU daily.

-Elderberry has demonstrated antiviral properties in laboratory studies and may support immune function during viral infections.
-Evidence is limited specifically for STDs but moderate for general antiviral activity.
-Typical dose is 500-1000mg daily; avoid raw elderberries and use caution with autoimmune conditions.
+Elderberry has demonstrated antiviral properties in some studies and may support immune response.
+Evidence is limited for STD-specific benefit but moderate for general antiviral support.
+Typical dose is 150-300 mg daily; avoid raw elderberry as it is toxic.

 Related Health Topics